unixwzrd/oobabooga-macOS/macOS-Install.md

 conda info -e  | grep -v \# | sort
  ```

-This will list your environments in th eorder they weer created if you use the sequence number and can help you determine what you might want to roll back.
-Adding a .n.nn to th enumber could also signify a branch.
-This si a lot to maintain manually, but is helpful when tracking down module dependencies and helping to keep one's view of the envirnments clear.
+This will list your environments in the order they were created if you use the sequence number and can help you determine what you might want to roll back.
+Adding a .n.nn to the number could also signify a branch.
+This is a lot to maintain manually, but is helpful when tracking down module dependencies and helping to keep one's view of the environments clear.

 ```bash
 conda create --clone python3.10 -n tgeb.00.numpy